kagiko/vaultwarden-wiki/Fail2Ban-Setup.md

 	ignoreregex =
 ````

 If you get the following error message `in fail2ban.log` (CentOS 7, Fail2Ban v0.9.7)

-If you get the following error message in fail2ban.log
 `fail2ban.filter         [5291]: ERROR   No 'host' group in '^.*Username or password is incorrect\.
 Try again\.
 IP: <ADDR>\.
 Username:.*$'`
 Please Use `<HOST>` instead of `<ADDR>` in ``bitwarden.local`